TanjaKec/datachallenge/content/day2/Visualisation/_index.en.markdown

 ```

 <img src="/day2/Visualisation/_index.en_files/figure-html/unnamed-chunk-13-1.png" width="768" style="display: block; margin: auto;" />

+The main difference between `facet_wrap()` and  `facet_grid()` is that the former can string together ggplots in different facets using a single variable, while the latter can do it for more than one.

+{{% notice warning %}}
+Try to explore the two functions for yourself and see where it would take you.
+{{% /notice %}}

 #### 💪 There is a challenge:

 - `dplyr`'s `group_by()` function enables you to group your data.
 It allows you to create a separate df that splits the original df by a variable.